Hampton Roads: Parks and recreation

 The Norfolk Botanical Garden, opened in 1939, is a 155 acre botanical garden and arboretum located near the Norfolk International Airport.
 It is open year-round.

-The Virginia Zoological Park, opened in 1900, is a 65 acre zoo with hundreds of animals on display, including the critically endangered Siberian tiger and threatened white rhino.
+The Virginia Zoological Park, which opened in 1900, is a 65 acre zoo with hundreds of animals on display, including the critically endangered Siberian tiger and threatened white rhino.

 First Landing State Park and False Cape State Park are both located in coastal areas in Virginia Beach.
 Both offer camping facilities, cabins, and outdoor recreation activities in addition to nature and history tours.
 First Landing is the site of Cape Henry while False Cape is located at the southeastern end of Virginia Beach.

 Newport News Park is located in the northern part of the city of Newport News.
 The city's golf course also lies within the park along with camping and outdoor activities.
-There are over 30 mi of trails in the Newport News Park complex.
+There are more than 30 mi of trails in the Newport News Park complex.
 The park has a 5.3-mile (8.5-km) multi-use bike path.
-The park offers bicycle and helmet rental, and requires helmet use by children under 14.
 Newport News Park also offers an archery range, disc golf course, and an "aeromodel flying field" for remote-controlled aircraft, complete with a 400 ft runway.

-The region also has amusement parks which attract tourists and locals alike.
 The Virginia Beach Oceanfront has Atlantic Fun Park (formerly called "Virginia Beach Amusement Park").
 Virginia Beach also has Ocean Breeze Waterpark, Shipwreck Golf, and Motor World which were formerly combined into one as "Ocean Breeze Fun Park".
 As separate parks, they provide miniature golf, go-karts, water slides, pools, climbing wall, paintball area, and kiddie rides.
 Busch Gardens Williamsburg and Water Country USA are the major theme parks in Williamsburg.